-- 1. Is the BOLD signal more strongly related to neuronal action potentials or to local field potentials (LFP)? - 2.
+- 1. Which electrophysiological measure is best reflected by the BOLD signal neuronal action potentials or local field potentials (LFP)? - 2.
 Does the BOLD signal reflect energy demands or synaptic activity? - 3.
 What does a negative BOLD signal mean?

 Where does the signal come from: Soma or synapse?